Air (2015 film): Reception

-The film received mixed reviews from critics.
-At Metacritic, which assigns a rating out of 100 based on reviews from critics, the film has a score of 33 from 6 reviews, indicating "generally unfavorable reviews".
+On Rotten Tomatoes the film has a score of 17% based on reviews from 12 critics.
+On Metacritic, the film has a score of 33 out of 100 based on reviews from 6 critics, indicating "generally unfavorable" reviews.

 Alan Scherstuhl at The Village Voice said in his review that the film consisted of "too many" scenes of "dudes chasing each other with guns", while Ken Jawororski in The New York Times praised the acting of Hounsou and Reedus, while concluding that "the script would benefit from more moments when hard questions are considered and unexpected actions are taken".

-However, Jami Philbrick in Crave Online praised the film, stating that "Air succeeds where many sci-fi movies fail, by making an unbelievable story completely believable", and commented further that "filmmaker Christian Cantamessa makes a stunning directorial debut with his new movie".
-James Thomas in Movie Pilot was impressed by the style of the film, stating that "AIR is a love letter to the dystopian sci-fi movies we grew up loving from the late 70s and 80s".
+Jami Philbrick in CraveOnline praised the film, stating that "Air succeeds where many sci-fi movies fail, by making an unbelievable story completely believable", and commented further that "filmmaker Christian Cantamessa makes a stunning directorial debut with his new movie".
+James Thomas in Movie Pilot was impressed by the style of the film, stating that Air is "a love letter to the dystopian sci-fi movies we grew up loving from the late 70s and 80s".